top of page

 Successful businesses all have one thing in common: Their decisions are guided by data.

-KPIs are a marketing abbreviation for “key performance indicators.”
-This is a fancy way of saying metrics or the numbers you hope to see from each marketing campaign.
-Before launching your campaign, define your KPIs and track them throughout to ensure you’re on the right track.
+KPIs are a marketing abbreviation for “key performance indicators," a fun way of saying marketing metrics or the numbers you want to see from each marketing campaign.
+Before launching your campaign, define your KPIs and watch them throughout to ensure you’re on the right track.

 After years of running Google Ads for entrepreneurs through Fortune 500 businesses, we can help you navigate the process!
 Here are the Google Search Ads KPIs we care most about and how to determine if your campaigns are performing well: